GabrielePintus/GMOO-Project/README.md

 - 4: Sigmoid
 - 5: Tanh

 This solution, however, is not very elegant.
 We are indirectly defining a distance function between activation functions, without any meaningful reason.
+Why is the distance between ReLU and Leaky ReLU the same as the distance between GELU and Sigmoid?
-Any permutation of this enumeration would give the different results.
+Additionally, any permutation of this enumeration would give different results.

-One better way is to directly define a distance function between activation functions, and then induce a probability distribution over the possible mutations.
+One better way to define the mutation operator, is to directly define a distance function between activation functions, and then induce a probability distribution.
 Then, we can sample from this distribution to get the new activation function.

 In order to do so we first build a hierarchy of activation functions and represent it as a tree.
 Our choice is the following:
 ```